andrelssn/andrelssn/README.md

 ## About me

-- I’m currently working at Samsung R&D Brazil since 2023 🚀
+- I’m currently looking for opportunities 🚀

 - My goal is to become proficient in multiple front end and back end frameworks, creating engaging and user-friendly web experiences.